-If the governor requires service, the service must be performed by an autho-
+If the governor requires service, the service must be performed by an authorized service branch or distributor who will reseal the governor after calibration.

 Hold the governor compression spring adjuster rod when turning the governor adjuster (21).
 Failure to hold the rod will cause the accelerator cable to twist which may cause premature failure.